CCMS-UCSD/GNPSDocumentation/docs/metadata.md

 **Note:** Although it is possible to use the legacy group mapping and attribute mapping file, we strongly advise against using this method.

-## Requirements Specific to Qiita/Qiime
+## Requirements Specific to Qiime2
-GNPS communicates with Qiita and Qiime.
+GNPS communicates with Qiime2.
 PCoA visualized using EMPeror and Qiime outputs (.qza/.qzv), including a BIOM formated output, can be generated.
-GNPS will understand this extra metadata column and rewrite sample identifers for BIOM and metadata to this sample identifier rather than using the mass spectrometry filename by default. **Note: a Qiita ID with corresponding information must be created**
+GNPS will understand this extra metadata column and rewrite sample identifers for BIOM and metadata to this sample identifier rather than using the mass spectrometry filename by default.

+* Save the file (must be tab-delimited text file)
+* Users must upload their data file
+* Users must select the metadata file and place it in the **"Metadata File"** folder

+## Requirements Specific to Qiita
+GNPS communicates with Qiita.
+Specifically, you can use the output of GNPS to add metabolomics data into an existing Qiita dataset.
+This is handled through the Biom table output as a qiime2 qza artifact.
+The key feature is renaming the mass spectrometry file into a sample identifier so that the identifiers are concordant. **Note: a Qiita ID with corresponding information must be created**

-* **Add an extra column called "#SampleID" to the metadata file using a text editor.** The identifer must contain the Qiita ID prepended to the sample identifier using a period (*e.g.* 10317.000096815).
+* **Add an extra column called "sample_name" to the metadata file using a text editor.** The identifer must contain the Qiita ID prepended to the sample identifier using a period (*e.g.* 10317.000096815).

 * Save the file (must be tab-delimited text file)
 * Users must upload their data file
 * Users must select the metadata file and place it in the **"Metadata File"** folder